gohugoio/hugo/content/en/content-management/shortcodes.md

 ### Nested shortcodes

-You can call shortcodes within other shortcodes by creating your own templates that leverage the `.Parent` variable. `.Parent` allows you to check the context in which the shortcode is being called.
+You can call shortcodes within other shortcodes by creating your own templates that leverage the `.Parent` method. `.Parent` allows you to check the context in which the shortcode is being called.
 See [Shortcode templates][sctemps].

 ## Embedded shortcodes